magnusnosnes/LineageHomology/README.md

 ## Tutorial

-See the full tutorial below for a full introduction to the package and more methods for visualizing the results.
-[Tutorial and plotting methods](https://github.com/magnusnosnes/LineageHomology/blob/master/Examples_and_plotting_methods/Simple_example/Basic_plotting.md)
+See the full tutorial below for a full introduction to the package and more methods for visualizing the results: [Tutorial and plotting methods](https://github.com/magnusnosnes/LineageHomology/blob/master/Examples_and_plotting_methods/Simple_example/Basic_plotting.md)